Anjali286/Lusophone-Technological-Wishlist-Microtasks/README.md

 ---

 ## Task 2
-A Python script that reads a list of URLs from a CSV file, visits each one, and reports its HTTP status code, with color-coded output, detailed error classification, automatic internet recovery, duplicate detection, and a filterable CSV report.
+A Python script that reads a list of URLs from a CSV file, visits each one, and reports its HTTP status code, with detailed error classification, and duplicate detection.

 ---

 ### What it does
 - Reads URLs from `Task 2 - Intern.csv`
-- Visits each URL and fetches its status code
+- Visits each URL and prints its HTTP status code
 - Prints the result in the required format: `(Status Code) URL`
 - Classifies each error specifically (Timeout, Connection Error, Domain not found, etc), so the user know exactly what went wrong
-- Detects and skips duplicate URLs with a warning automatically, so no URL is checked twice and results stay clean
+- Automatically detects and skips duplicate URLs with a warning, so no URL is checked twice and results stay clean
-- **Ensures two urls with different tracking parameters pointing to the same source caught as duplicates**
+- **Ensures two urls with different tracking parameters pointing to the same source are caught as duplicates**

 ---